55+ Best Instagram Spots in San Francisco for Unique Photos

 Coit Tower from Filbert Street Steps - San Francisco, CA

-Perhaps the most popular home is the teal blue home with purple bougainvillea that blooms in the spring making it incredibly Instagram worthy.
+Perhaps the most popular home is the teal blue one with purple bougainvillea that blooms in the spring, making it incredibly Instagram-worthy.

-Don’t worry if you don’t visit in the Spring though, there are plenty more photo locations you can scout out.
+Don’t worry if you don’t visit in the Spring; there are plenty more photo locations you can scout out.

-My favorite time to go is at sunrise as it’s less busy and the sun tends to rise right on top of the Transamerica building which is gorgeous!
+My favorite time to go is at sunrise, as it’s less busy.
+The sun tends to rise right on top of the Transamerica Pyramid building, which is gorgeous!

 Lombard Street in San Francisco at Sunrise